Medicare Boot Camp®—Utilization Review Version

 Medicare Boot Camp®—Utilization Review Version is an intensive two-day course focusing on the Medicare regulatory requirements for patient status and the role of the utilization review (UR) committee.

-Medicare Boot Camp—Utilization Review Version also answers all your questions about navigating the CMS website and finding Medicare requirements.
-You will be able to find answers to your questions long after the Boot Camp is over.
+Medicare Boot Camp—Utilization Review Version also answers all your questions about navigating the CMS website and finding Medicare resources.

 You will leave this program knowing: